REAL WORLD Lens Test

 background: 50 / 100 / 70-300L / 70-300

 Standing next to the kit lens, the difference is obvious.
 But where the kit lens protrudes as it zooms, the 17-40 does not.
-And, of course, the kit lens takes a 58mm lens cap, the 17-40 takes a whopping 77mm.
-With glass that large, I had to put at least a UV filter on it, and normally a circular polarizer, if only for protection.
+And the kit lens takes a 58mm lens cap, the 17-40 takes a whopping 77mm.
+With glass that large, I had to put at least a UV filter on it, and normally a circular polarizer, if only for protection and peace of mind.

 The lens has the requisite gauges for focal length and subject distance, along with one switch (auto or manual focus).